cpegrum/home-services/docs/dmz-media-downloader.md

     * Select tv and wait for it to scan, then import all
     * Go to Series and wait for it to detect any missing shows etc
     * For those with missing episodes, you can ask it to go grab them via Sabnzbd using the question mark button
+* Tdarr setup
+    * Go to `Tdarr.<your domains>.ca`
+    * Go to Flow -> Add Flow
+    * Add the following flow: [tdarr flow](./tdarr/tdarr-flow.json)
+    * Go to Libraries Add a new one called "TV"
+        * Source -> `/media`
+        * Next tab: "Trancode Cache".
+Set to `/temp`
+        * Output Folder: Leave default
+        * Filters, leave as default except 'Filters at trancode queue level" add the following for resolutions: `480p,576p,720p`
+        * Transcode Options: Select "Flows" and select the one added earlier "CPU HEVC"
+        * Health Check: Default (Quick)
+        * Leave Schedule and Variables as default
+        * Start the scan of the files: Options -> Scan (Fresh)
+    * On the home page select ServerNode -> Add one Transcode and one health check Workers for CPU
+    * Lower down in Options, select Prioritise Health Check